Skip to content

 This is the math that changes minds.
 The initial build cost for a modern stack is comparable to a HubSpot implementation.
 The difference is what happens after launch.

-You save over $200,000.
+You save approximately $100,000 over five years.
 You own the code.
 Your site is portable to any hosting provider.
 Your architecture is ready for native AI orchestration.

-You save over $200,000.
+You save approximately $100,000 over five years.
 You own the code.
 Your site is portable to any hosting provider.
 Your architecture is ready for native AI orchestration.
+The savings on a pure CMS swap are real but more modest than the full-suite escape; if you’re also leaving Marketing Hub and Sales Hub, the savings climb dramatically.

 Migration is an engineering project, not an existential risk.